 Peer through the spokes on your hub cap, and you’ll see a circular disc connected to the wheel.
 You’ve just encountered your brake rotor.

 - Blank & Smooth.
-Blank and smooth rotors are what you'll find on most passenger vehicles and feature a smooth, blank metal surface all the way around the rotor
+Blank and smooth rotors are what you'll find on most passenger vehicles and feature a smooth, blank metal surface around the rotor

 - Drilled.
 Drilled rotors feature drilled holes around the metal surface

 - Slotted.
 Slotted rotors feature long "slots" or lines in the metal surface